Adjustable Rate Mortgage (ARM) Definition

 The Adjustable Rate Mortgage has become popular, largely due to the lower monthly payment at the beginning of the loan.
 Borrowers will often risk a higher payment later in the repayment period, counting on higher income later down the road.
 Borrowers in a high interest market may also speculate that interest rates will eventually fall, thereby lowering their monthly payment.
 The mortgage professionals at First Foundation have a variety of mortgage products available to best suit your needs and goals.

-If you are interested in learning more about adjustable rate mortgage, please feel free to contact us today!
+If you are interested in learning more about adjustable rate mortgage or any other type of mortgage for that matter, please feel free to contact us today!